Families Facing the Future

 Summary: (To include basic study design, measures, results, and notable limitations)

 The study used the same sample as Catalano et al. (1997).
 The purpose of the study was to test the effectiveness of the Focus on Families (FOF) program [now called Families Facing the Future] in increasing parenting skills knowledge.
-Participants were randomly assigned to receive FOF or to a standard treatment only comparison group.
+Participants were randomly assigned to receive standard methadone treatment plus FOF or to a standard treatment only comparison group.
 Measures utilized include the Parenting Skills Knowledge Scale (PSKS).
 Results indicate that parents in the experimental condition were rated higher on parenting skills, with those who attended more sessions showing a stronger effect.
 Limitations include small sample size, low generalizability to other populations due to ethnicity, and length of follow-up.

 Length of controlled postintervention follow-up: 1 month.